Article

 How CRA, LIHTC, and NMTC Are Reshaping Affordable Construction Finance

-Recent updates to the Community Reinvestment Act (CRA) and expansions to the Low-Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) programs are unlocking billions in new investment.
-Together, these federally driven programs now form the longest-running and most effective affordable housing incentives in U.S. history.
+Recent policy updates have expanded these programs substantially, driving billions in new construction investment.
+Together, they form the longest-running and most effective affordable housing incentives in U.S. history.

 The Policy Shift Behind the Surge